-Dedicated to my Dad - William H. Burner
+Dedicated to my Dad (W H Burner)

-The testimonial "Return of Prodigal Son" was written shortly after my Dad's death (June 10, 1980).
-I have had it tucked away for years but want to share it with you now; why the words: And put a ring on his hand, and shoes on his feet (Luke 15:22) have become so dear to me!
+Return of Prodigal Son was written shortly after my foster Dad's death.
+I have had it tucked away for many years but want to share it with you now as to why the words: "And put a ring on his hand, and shoes on his feet" become so dear to me!

 Picture of Dad and Mom in the backyard of our new home; next to the old one we first lived in.
 Dad had the new home built by my Uncle who was a contractor.

-I was not to fully keep those promises until nearly ten years later.
-Meanwhile I only came home once every four or five years and Dad and I seemed aloft from each other during those visits.
-Largely, because of all that had happened and the many wrongs I had done.
-I more or less self-imposed myself as the Black Sheep of the family.
+I was not to fully keep those promises until nearly ten years later!
+Meanwhile, I only came home once every four or five years and Dad and I seemed aloft from each other during those visits.
+Largely, because of all that had happened and the many wrongs I had done; I more or less self-imposed myself as the Black Sheep of the family.

 Picture taken of Dad and Mom on the year of His death.

-On the day of Dad's funeral I arose early and felt a desire to read in Dad's Bible where he himself had been reading on the day of his death.
+Prior to Dad's funeral I arose early and felt a desire to read in Dad's Bible where he himself had been reading on the day of his death.
 It was then I noticed a poem tucked inside his Bible:

 I shall fall asleep in the twilight, as I never have before, to dream of the beautiful city, till I waken to sleep no more.
 There will fall, on my restless spirit a hush, Oh, so wondrously sweet, and I shall cross over the river to rest at the Master's feet.

 I want to tell you of a meeting I had with the minister who officiated at Dad's funeral.
 I had it in mind to let him see the poem but first asked him if he would give me an outline of what he intended to use at the service.
-He said he intended to start off with John's description of Lazarus' death...my heart leaped for joy.
+He said he intended to start off with John's description of Lazarus death; my heart leaped for joy.